General Planning Tips For Biological Sciences

 - There are a few summer programs that offer science and/or math courses abroad.
 The best time to pursue these summer programs is the summer before your sophomore year.
 Otherwise, summer is a great time to take some of your KU Core courses abroad.
 Applications for these programs are usually due March 1st, so visit the Study Abroad Info Center early in the spring semester to learn more about your options.

 - Sophomore or Junior year is a common time for students to pursue a study abroad program.

 - Students typically take a combination of major courses, elective courses, minor requirements, and/or KU Core requirements during their time abroad.
 Your academic advisor can help you to determine which courses to target for your study abroad experience and can also provide specific timing recommendations.

 - You might also investigate research opportunities abroad during this period.
 The EuroScholars program offers a broad range of research projects in scientific disciplines including Behavioral Biology, Biology, Evolutionary Biology, Microbiology and more.

 - If you plan to study abroad as a senior, you should first meet with an academic advisor prior to applying for a program to make sure that you are on track to complete all your degree requirements.

 Courses and Credit

 - A number of study abroad courses have already been pre-approved for KU credit.
 To see available pre-approved courses, visit the Course Equivalencies Database.

 - If you want to take a class/classes that have not been pre-approved, complete the credit approval process.

-To help you get started on your search, here are some recommended programs for Biological Sciences.
-If you are planning on a career in healthcare, you might also review our recommended programs for students pursuing health professions.
-Lastly, we also encourage you to visit the Study Abroad Info Center to meet with a Peer Advisor to discuss your interests and learn more about available options.
+To help you get started on your search, see recommended programs for Biological Sciences.
+If you are planning on a career in healthcare, you might also view recommended programs for students pursuing health professions.
+Lastly, we also encourage you to visit the study abroad Info Center for drop-in advising to meet with a Peer Advisor to discuss your interests and learn more about available options.